iamsuryasonar/markdown_blog_app/public/posts/javascript_interview_prep/javascript_interview_prep.md

 3. The declaration of the variable causes behaviour changes in its scope before the line in which it is declared.
 4. The side effects of a declaration are produced before evaluating the rest of the code that contains it.

-Hoisting a let const variable -> Let and const are also hoisted, but in a separate memory than a var variable.
+Hoisting a let const variable  Let and const are also hoisted, but in a separate memory than a var variable.
 And it is not assigned with undefined because it remains in the temporal dead zone till it is initialised.

-Proof that let and const are hoisted->
+Proof that let and const are hoisted

 ```javascript
 // hoisting a let/const variable.